tobna/ForAug/README.md

 )
 ```

+⚠️ Be prepared to wait while the files are downloaded and the patches are applied.
+This will only happen the first time you download the dataset.

 You can pass additional parameters to control the recombination phase:
 - `background_combination`: Which backgrounds to combine with foregrounds.
 Options: "orig", "same", "all".
 - `fg_scale_jitter`: How much should the size of the foreground be changed (random ratio).
 Example: (0.1, 0.8).